knope-dev/knope/docs/src/config/variables.md

 # Variables

-[//]: # "TODO: and [`CreatePullRequest`]"

-Some steps, notably [`Command`] allow you to use variables in their configuration.
+Some steps, notably [`Command`] and [`CreatePullRequest`] allow you to use variables in their configuration.
 Typically, this allows for string substitution with some context that Knope has.
 Variables are always configured by providing both the string that should be replaced and the name of the variable that should replace it, so you can customize your own syntax.
 For example, if you wanted to insert the current package version into a command, you might provide a `{"version": "Version"}` variable config.
 This would replace any instance of the string `version` with `Version`.
 If you wanted a bash-like syntax, you might use `{"$version": "Version"}` instead—pick whatever works best for you.

 ## `Version`